 The objective of the award is to provide funds to cover documented travel costs, for eligible students undertaking full-time language study outside Australia, or full-time language study of Australian Indigenous Languages within Australia.

-- Language courses offered by an approved international higher education provider and approved for credit towards the student’s ANU degree; or
+- Language courses offered by an approved international higher education provider and approved for credit towards the student’s ANU degree

-- Australian Indigenous Language courses conducted by ANU and approved for credit towards the student’s ANU degree; or
+- Australian Indigenous Language courses conducted by ANU and approved for credit towards the student’s ANU degree

 - Previous recipients of the Ethel Tory Language Scholarship are ineligible to apply.